A short History of Newton, MA, USA

 1632, Its town records commenced in November, 1632, and its Proprietors’ [land] records in 1635. p.
 1.

 1634, The court granted very large tracks of land north and south of the river.
-On the south side of the Charles River, they obtained all of what is now Brighton and Newton.
-This tract was first called “The south side of the Charles River,” and sometimes “Nonantum”, (the Indian name,) and after religious meetings were regularly held on the south side of the river, about 1654, it was called “Cambridge Village” until 1679. p.
+On the south side of Charles River, they obtained all of what is now Brighton and Newton.
+This tract was first called “The south side of the Charles River,” and sometimes “Nonantum,” (the Indian name,) and after religious meetings were regularly held on the south side of the river, about 1654, it was called “Cambridge Village” until 1679. p.
 6.

 1635, Newtown (Cambridge) proprietors’ records (land records) commenced, p.
 1.